dosipod/SrWiki/Installing-and-Compiling.md

 1. In addition, if this is the first time you've used this version, you need to go to the "Security & Updates" settings page and tick the "Factory reset" box, then select "Save & Reboot".
 Caveat: May not be necessary if you ran 'erase_flash' above.
 1. This will reset the EEPROM and remove any settings or presets you may have saved.

+Note: If you Flash via another method, you will definitely need to perform a Factory Reset.
+Cycling the power is also a requirement if you're doing anything with I2S.

 ## Compiling from Platform IO